 - Designed in accordance with the MIL-STD-1913 Pic Rail specifications

-- Only available in long action / 0 and 20MOA.
+- ACI only available in long action / 0 and 20MOA.

 - Includes mounting screws and wrench.
 (T-15)

 - Designed to fit Savage AccuTrigger model Rifles rifles.

 - Click here for all Savage mounting solutions

 What is the proper mount and screws for my Savage Centerfire Rifle?